lazerwalker/storyboard/README.md

 The generated production library is built as a [UMD](https://github.com/umdjs/umd) module, so it's usable in Node, in-browser, etc.

 If you're using it in a browser context, its namespace is placed in the global variable `storyboard`.

-So, the one real change over the above usage docs is you'll want to use `new storyboard.Game()` as a constructor instead of `new Game()`.
+## Development Setup

+Looking to hack on Storyboard yourself?

+Webpack is used to compile Storyboard.
+You can run it via `yarn run build`.
+You can also manually run webpack (`./node_modules/.bin/webpack`, or a globally-installed version) with whatever other args you'd like, to e.g. enable watch mode.
+(Better dev support is coming!)

 The `tests` folder contains a fair number of BDD-style tests. `yarn test` runs 'em.

 ## iOS Project?

 This readme mentions an iOS reference project included as a submodule.
 I've left that in for historical purposes, but it doesn't currently work — it relies on an older version of the project.

 You can expect to see a more functioning iOS reference implementation sometime in the future.

 ## License